hsf-training/cpluspluscourse/README.md

 - Do we require gmake ?
 - Do we require bash shell ?

-The `cmake` tool add support for Windows.
+The `cmake` tool adds support for building on Windows.
 It is meant to be used in a `build` subdirectory:
 ```
 mkdir build
 cd build